Tennismylife/Tennis-R-ecord-Tracker/README.md

 * Example.R

-Collection of miscellaneous functions to find records not categorized
+Collection of miscellaneous functions to find records, not categorized

 * Least.R

-Scripts to calculate: minutes, breaks, games to reach a round including triumph (often used in Slams)
+Scripts to calculate: minutes, breaks, games to reach a round, including triumph (often used in Slams)

 * Nationality.R